Cognitive behavioural therapy (CBT) looks at the correlation between our thoughts, feelings, and behaviours.

 In other words, we are strengthening those pathways in our brain, making them more automatic as we develop this skill.
 In the same way, as we learn different ways of thinking, we are strengthening those neurological connections every time they are activated and in turn weakening old connections the less they are utilized.

-Interested in learning more about how neuroscience explains therapy, and how it might help you?
-Book a session with Lisa!
+Interested in learning more about how CBT and how it might help you?
+Reach out to have our Care Coordination team can match you with a CBT therapist today!